cipherstash/cipherstash-dynamodb/README.md

 ## Indexing

-Cryptanomo supports indexing of encrypted fields for searching.
+cipherstash-dynamodb supports indexing of encrypted fields for searching.
 Exact, prefix and compound match types are currently supported.
 To index a field, use the `query` attribute: